nedbat/scriv/docs/commands.rst

 Instead of using the title template, you can provide an exact title to use for the new entry with the ``--title`` option.

-The output file is specified by the :ref:`config_output_file` setting.
+The output file is specified by the :ref:`config_changelog` setting.
 Scriv looks in the file for a special marker (usually in a comment) to determine where to insert the new entry.
 The marker is "scriv-insert-here", but can be changed with the :ref:`config_insert_marker` setting.
 Using a marker like